Loading...

 Unless you’re having a religious or cultural wedding ceremony for which the order is set, the first step will be to figure out the order of your ceremony.
 Traditionally, a non-religious wedding ceremony would include these moments:

 There are some obvious moments you absolutely cannot leave out, such as the vows, ring exchange, and first kiss.
 But most of the other moments can be changed, moved around, or removed entirely depending on your style and preferences.
-Think about what’s important to you, what kind of ceremony will be most impactful to you, and plan the order to fit that vision.
+Think about what’s important to you and what kind of ceremony will be most impactful to you, and plan the order to fit that vision.

 Themes

-Your wedding ceremony should focus on at least 3 important themes: your past, your present, and your future as a couple.
+Your wedding ceremony should focus on at least three important themes: your past, your present, and your future as a couple.
 When planning your ceremony with your officiant, be sure to give them insight into each of these areas of your life so they can integrate those into the overall story they will tell.
 Keep your readings focused on those themes to continue that story throughout the entire ceremony.
 Give thanks to the people who have gotten you where you are, to the blessings you’re enjoying in the present, and be optimistic about what the future holds.

 Timing